andreacfromtheapp/freesound-credits/README.md

 ### Default template

-By default, `freesound-credits` will use the following template.
-This is hardcoded into the `set_frontmatter` function, to facilitate usage without needing files lying around users' filesystem.
+By default, `freesound-credits` will use the following template, to use with [Zola's](https://www.getzola.org/) front-matter.
+This is hardcoded into the `set_frontmatter` function, to facilitate usage without needing unnecessary files on users' filesystem.
+Unless a user wants to use and manage a custom template.

-You can customize the template per your needs, **as long as you use the expected variables**, then save it and use it with the `-f` command option.
-If necessary, use the absolute path to the template.

 ```toml
 title="{song_title} Credits"